Fuzhou Jiangxi, China Travel Guide

 Temperatures drop near freezing, demanding warm, layered clothing for coziness in the damp cold.

 Travelers planning a visit to Fuzhou, Jiangxi, understand China's visa and entry requirements.
 Most foreign nationals need a visa to enter mainland China.
-This section outlines the application process, required documents, and other important entry information.
+This section describes the application process, required documents, and other important entry information.
 Meticulous preparation has a smooth arrival.

 China features different visa types, each serving a distinct purpose.
 The application process generally follows a standard procedure.